Adv-R-Programming/Adv-R-Reader/content/class_worksheets/08_iteration/_index.en.md

 Our first step is going to be writing the code to accomplish what we want, then we can package it as a function.
 I’ve gutted our `pet_split()` function below.
-We will be starting from that base and working to make it so that we never explicitly call for anything in our code.
+We will be starting from that base and working to make it so that we never call for anything specific to pets in our code.
 For example, instead of coding all of the possibilities of pet (dog, cat, fish, bird, reptile, rock, none) inside the function itself, we want to write our code such that it can accept *any* list of possibilities as an argument and work from that.

 ``` r